znixbtw/panel-framework/README.md

-<h1 align="center">Web Panel for your CS:GO cheat.</h1>

-> Note: This is highly unfinished and nowhere near ready to be used.
-This is by far the biggest project I have ever done as it is not built on a framework.
-I am releasing this due to not being able to find time to work on this project.
-Use this how you want.
+> This is framework to build your own panel upon.
+Its not a finish product.

 > More explanation, unlike v1 and v2 is not a full-fledged panel.
 It's ONLY a base to build upon.